Asia Today: South Korean prosecutors question church leader

-Lee Man-hee, the 88-year-old chairman of the Shincheonji Church of Jesus, was questioned for about four hours at a district prosecutors’ office in Suwon, south of capital Seoul, before being sent home after he complained about unspecified health problems, prosecution and church officials said.
-Hwang Seong-hyeon, a prosecutor in Suwon, said his office plans to summon Lee again for further questioning.
+Lee Man-hee, the 88-year-old chairman of the Shincheonji Church of Jesus, was questioned for about four hours at a district prosecutors’ office in Suwon, south of Seoul, before being sent home after he complained about unspecified health problems, prosecution and church officials said.
+Hwang Seong-hyeon, a prosecutor in Suwon, said his office plans to summon Lee again for further questioning over the possibility that the church violated the country's infectious disease law.

-More than 5,200 of South Korea’s 13,672 COVID-19 cases have been linked to the church so far.
-The church’s branch in the southern city of Daegu emerged as the biggest cluster after infections spiked in late February.
+More than 5,200 of South Korea’s 13,672 cases have been linked to the church so far.
+Its branch in the southern city of Daegu emerged as the biggest cluster after infections spiked in late February.

-Health authorities had used an aggressive test-and-quarantine program to contain the outbreak in Daegu and nearby towns by April, but the country has seen a resurgence of the virus in the Seoul metropolitan area since late May as people increasingly venture out in the public.
+Health authorities used an aggressive test-and-quarantine program to contain the outbreak in Daegu and nearby towns by April, but the country has seen a resurgence of the virus in the Seoul area since late May as people increasingly venture out in public.

-Earlier, South Korean health officials were optimistic the country’s COVID-19 outbreak is coming under control.
-Senior Health Ministry official Yoon Tae-ho said the spread of the coronavirus was clearly stabilizing in the Seoul area and other major cities, where transmissions had spiked since late May.
+Earlier, South Korean health officials were optimistic the country’s outbreak was coming under control.
+Senior Health Ministry official Yoon Tae-ho said the spread of the coronavirus was clearly stabilizing in the Seoul area and other major cities.

 The 60 new cases reported Friday included 39 linked to people arriving from abroad.
-The country is enforcing two-week quarantines on all people arriving from abroad.
+The country is enforcing two-week quarantines for all people arriving from abroad.

 The government plans to airlift more South Korean workers next week from Iraq.
-Health authorities have confirmed 34 cases among some 100 construction workers who returned earlier this week.
+Health authorities have confirmed 34 cases among about 100 construction workers who returned earlier this week.

 In other developments in the Asia-Pacific region: